russcam/eq/README.md

-    -l, --limit <limit>              The limit of results to return, 0 means no limit [default: 10000] -p, --password <password>        The Elasticsearch password to use [env: ES_PASSWORD] -q, --query <query>              The query string to search with [default: *] -Q, --query-dsl <query-dsl>      The query dsl json to search with, overrides --query if set [default: {}] -s, --sort <sort>                key:value pairs separated by commas to set sorting parameters for query [default:
+    -l, --limit <limit>              The limit of results to return, 0 means no limit [default: 10000] -p, --password <password>        The Elasticsearch password to use [env: ES_PASSWORD] -q, --query <query>              The query string to search with [default: *] -Q, --query-dsl <query-dsl>      The query dsl json to search with, overrides --query [default: {}] -s, --sort <sort>                key:value pairs separated by commas to control sorting of results [default:
                                      @timestamp:asc,_id:asc]
-    -u, --username <username>        The Elasticsearch username to authenticate as [env: ES_USERNAME=]
+    -u, --username <username>        The Elasticsearch username to use [env: ES_USERNAME=]
 ```

 By default `_source.message` fields of results sorted by `@timestamp` are